 Tattooing is a serious art form.
 In this business, “you get what you pay for.”
 If you are interested in getting quality work, you have to invest not only time, but money.
 The artist will work very hard to perfect your design and execute it.
 They spend many hours before your appointment finalizing the drawing and ideas, so keep in mind there is a lot of time put in ‘behind the scenes’ as well as actual execution of the final piece.

-If you are interested in making an appointment at Lucky Soul, we ask that you come down to the shop.
-Due to the business of our artists, the sooner you come in, the better!
-We require a $60 to $120 deposit depending on the size and complexity of the tattoo.
-We can take the deposit in cash, or on card.
+We require a $100 to $200 deposit to hold an appointment spot depending on the size and complexity of the tattoo.
+We can take the deposit in cash, or on card and we do send out deposit invoices online as well.
 We are no longer able to make appointments or take deposits over the phone, unless the client lives out of state.